Baby boomers: Date range and definitions

 In the US, the generation can be segmented into two broadly defined cohorts: the "leading-edge boomers" (or "early boomers") are individuals born between 1946 and 1955, those who came of age during the Vietnam War and Civil Rights eras.
 This group represents slightly more than half of the generation, or roughly 38,002,000 people.
-The other half of the generation, usually called "Generation Jones" (also called "late boomers" or "trailing-edge boomers"), was born between 1956 and 1964, and came of age during the Watergate scandal and economic struggles of the 1970s.
+Roughly 1 in 10 baby boomer men served in the military, and some of them were deployed to Vietnam.
+The other half of the generation, usually called "Generation Jones" (also called "late boomers" or "trailing-edge boomers"), was born between 1956 and 1964, and came of age during the Watergate scandal and economic struggles of the 1970s, partly caused by energy shortages.
 This second cohort includes about 37,818,000 people.
 Others use the term Generation Jones to refer to a cusp generation, which includes those born in the latter half of the Baby Boomers to the early years of Generation X, with a typical range of 1954 to 1965.